 Conquering co-dependent behaviors is a challenge, but it is possible.
 With the help of a skilled and caring counselor, many people have replaced co-dependent and enabling behaviors with healthy ways of relating.
 Therapy may help people:

 - Stop compensating for their loved ones (unhealthy) and start being present with them in hardship (healthy).

 - Say, “no” without fear of rejection.

 - Acknowledge, accept, and seek help for their own mental or physical health needs.

 - Make their well-being a priority, helping from their strength, not their sense of inadequacy.

+If these steps sound challenging but right for you, know that Thriveworks Johnson City is ready to guide the way.
+You are not alone.
+Therapy appointments for codependency are available.
 When you call our office, know that weekend and evening sessions are offered, and we work with many insurance companies.
 New clients often see their counselor within 24 hours of their call.